Rapptz/discord.py/docs/guide/interactions/views.rst

 Let's start with a simple example, a confirmation prompt.

-By the end of this section, we'll have a generic confirmation prompt that we can use in a variety of situations.
+This view will have two buttons, 'Yes' and 'No', allowing a user to confirm or cancel an action.
+This could be used in a number of situations, ususally when a user is about to perform an action which cannot be undone.

 For example, a ban command: